IBM/BlockchainPublicRegulationFabric-Food/README.md

 Answer the questions posed at startup.
 These allow the composer-rest-server to connect to Hyperledger Fabric and configure how the REST API is generated.
 * Enter `admin@food-supply` as the card name.
 * Select `never use namespaces` when asked whether to use namespaces in the generated API.
-* Select `No` when asked whether to secure the generated API.
+* Select `No` when asked whether to use an API key to secure the generated API.
+* Select `No` when asked whether to enable authentication for the REST API using Passport.
 * Select `Yes` when asked whether to enable event publication.
 * Select `No` when asked whether to enable TLS security.